melvinvicky46/interview-question/javascript-coding-questions/README.md

 alert( curriedSum(1, 2, 3) ); // 6, still callable normally
 alert( curriedSum(1)(2,3) ); // 6, currying of 1st arg
 alert( curriedSum(1)(2)(3) ); // 6, full currying

+When to Use Currying?
+You should use currying when:

+You need reusability – When functions need to be reused with fixed parameters.
+You want to partially apply functions – When arguments are provided step by step.
+You need cleaner function composition – When combining multiple smaller functions.
+You work with Higher-Order Functions (HOFs) – When working with functional paradigms like .map(), .filter(), .reduce().
+You want to improve readability – When dealing with complex logic that benefits from modularity.

 ```

 43. **Check palindrome**